pipipeach/JHU_GettingCleaningData/README.md

 **Rename the columns of both data frames**
-**Subset the dataset, to keep only columns with mean and standard deviation** **The test and train data frames were merged , with the dplyr package** **The merged data frame by subject and activity and written to a tidy dataset, "HAR-subject-activity-mean.txt" in the working directory.**
+**Subset the dataset, to keep only columns with mean and standard deviation** **The test and train data frames were merged , with the dplyr package**

+**STEP 4:**
+-The merged data frame by subject and activity and written to a tidy dataset:
+"HAR-subject-activity-mean.txt", saved in the working directory.**

+**TIDY DATA SET READY FOR ANALYSIS**

 If you run into any problem feel free to contact me:@lindangulopez